yuchiu/Slack-Clone/readme.md

 ### DataBases

-- postgres needs to be setup first
+- postgre client need to be installed globally
-- configuration for database with sequelize is in server/src/config/sequelizeConfig.ts
+  configuration for postgres database with sequelize is in server/src/config/sequelizeConfig.ts
-- PostgreSQL client need to be installed globally

   ```npm
   npm install pg -global